Once upon a time, I had lots of shoes. Lots and lots of shoes. Dress shoes. Business heels. Casual shoes. Beach shoes. Winter boots. And so on . . .

 Dave wears dress shoes about as often as I do.
 He doesn’t have a suit on the boat, so “dress” shoes means something to go with nice slacks.
 He has a much harder time finding something appropriate without real leather than I do.
 Several years ago, he found a pair that are styled similarly to TopSiders, but made with synthetic leather.
 They work.

-Bottom Line.
-Neither of our cruising boats have been particularly large, and what space we do have we’d rather use for things like spare parts, tools and maybe a bottle of wine.
+Neither of our cruising boats have been particularly large.
+And what space we do have we’d rather use for things like spare parts, tools and maybe a bottle of wine.
 We’d rather spend our money on those, too.

 When we first started cruising on Que Tal, we both way overestimated how many pairs of shoes (and how much clothing) we needed.
 Within just a few months, we’d both cut back to just three pairs.
 I was shocked to discover that I didn’t miss having more!